 PTA will provide parent trainings, Special Ed PTA meetings, and family events.
-Surveys will be taken after each event in order to gauge its effectiveness.

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.